psychemedia/sin-eater-resources/src/_minor_skirmishes.md

 # Following the First Controversy

-In the months following the flurry of correspodence that constituted the first sin-eater controversy at the end of 1875 and start of 1876, the pages fell laregly silent on the matter, although topics on folklore and various customs continued to be popular.
+In the months following the flurry of correspodence that constituted the first sin-eater controversy at the end of 1875 and start of 1876, the pages fell largely silent on the matter, although topics on folklore and various customs continued to be popular.

-In the [April 12th, 1876](https://journals.library.wales/view/2092910/2093636/6#?xywh=198%2C658%2C2797%2C1845) issue *Bye-Gones*, p43, for example, we find the fllowing column on exorcisms in Wales which derives from the Lady Verney column on *Old Welsh Legend and Poetry*:
+In the [April 12th, 1876](https://journals.library.wales/view/2092910/2093636/6#?xywh=198%2C658%2C2797%2C1845) issue *Bye-Gones*, p43, for example, we find the following column on exorcisms in Wales which derives from the Lady Verney column on *Old Welsh Legend and Poetry*:

 > EXORCISM IN WALES.
 >